Molar (tooth): Zalambdodont

 Zalambdodont upper molars have at least three main cusps, one larger on the lingual side and two smaller on the labial side.
-The large cusp is joined to the other two by crests, forming a narrow V- or λ (lambda)-shape.
+The two labial cusps are located on an expanded shelf called the stylar shelf.
+The large lingual cusp is joined to the other two by crests, forming a narrow V- or λ (lambda)-shaped shearing edge (known as an ectoloph) when seen from below.
 The term "zalambdodont" roughly translates to "very lambda-toothed".
 Zalambdodont molars are found in tenrecs, golden moles, solenodons, and marsupial moles among living mammals.

-In zalambdodont placentals, the larger inner cusp is homologous with the paracone in a tribosphenic upper molar, while the metacone is absent, reduced or fused.
+Though superficially similar to tribosphenic molars, zalambdodont teeth are actually derived from a different arrangement of cusps.
+In zalambdodont placentals, the larger inner cusp is homologous with the paracone of a tribosphenic upper molar, while the metacone is absent, reduced or fused.
 Marsupial moles show the opposite condition, with the large cusp equivalent to the metacone, and the paracone absent instead.
-The protocone is either absent (as in some golden moles and tenrecs) or reduced to a small fourth cusp, positioned lingual to the large cusp at the tip of the V. The two labial cusps are located on an expanded shelf called the stylar shelf.
+The protocone is either absent (as in some golden moles and tenrecs) or reduced to a small fourth cusp, positioned lingual to the large cusp, inwards from the tip of the V.

 In the lower molars, the talonid region is reduced or absent, having lost its role as a crushing basin against the protocone.
 Zalambdodonty reduces tooth contact to a few simple shearing surfaces, though the evolutionary advantage of this tooth type is unclear.

 Dilambdodont

+The skull of a Caucasian pygmy shrew (Sorex volnuchini), showing its dilambdodont molars with W-shaped ectolophs.

-Like zalambdodont molars, dilambdodont molars have a distinct ectoloph, but are shaped like two lambdas or a W. On the lingual side, at the bottom of the W, are the metacone and paracone, and the stylar shelf is on the labial side.
+Like zalambdodont molars, dilambdodont molars have a distinct ectoloph, but this shearing surface is shaped like two lambdas or a W when seen from below.
+On the lingual side, at the bottom of the W, are the metacone and paracone, while the labial side hosts three points of contact with the stylar shelf.
 A protocone is present lingual to the ectoloph.
 Dilambdodont molars are present in shrews, moles, and some insectivorous bats.
+They can also occur in herbivorous mammals.